Juicing is gaining in popularity worldwide, but plenty of myths are abound about the benefits and health concerns of drinking fresh juice.

 Always use clean appliances and juicer for juicing, and wash them thoroughly immediately after use.

-Combine your least favourite vegetable with your favourite fruit for a healthy juice blend.
+Combine your least favourite vegetable with your favourite fruit for a healthy juice blend and reduce the amount of sugar in the juice.

 Use a variety of fruits and vegetables for juicing.
 Avoid having the same juice every day.

-Add some of the pulp back into the juice, or save it and add it to a soup or rice dish.
+Add some of the pulp back into the juice.

-Make your juice healthier by adding ground flaxseeds or ground ginger.
+Make your juice healthier by adding chia seeds or ground flaxseeds.

 Only juice what you want to consume immediately.
 Juice loses its nutritional value and can develop bacteria if it is left standing.